Best gravel bike pedals 2025: featuring the best clipless, power meter, and flat pedals for off-road riding.

 Reasons to avoid

 The Crankbothers are one of hundreds of flat pedals in the market, of which many do a really great job.
-These Stamp 3s seem to balance the value with the performance really well.
-Certainly, on a nine-day bikepacking trip with 7+ hours per day in the saddle they served me well.
-Durability is high and service kits can be purchased later down the line, which is reassuring.
+These Stamp 3s seem to strike a good balance between value and performance.
+Certainly, on a nine-day bikepacking trip with 7+ hours per day in the saddle, they served me well.
+Durability is high, and service kits can be purchased later down the line, which is reassuring.

 Honorable Mention